 - there is no longer a requirement to have a fire certificate, the emphasis is now on assessing and reducing risks and producing a risk assessment - there are duties placed on the responsible person.
-The 'Responsible Person' is the employer if the workplace is to any extent under his control - duties are also placed on others (such as Facilities Management Contractors or fire alarm servicing companies) who have responsibility under a contract or tenancy for maintaining equipment or ensuring the safety of others. - The responsible person must: - carry out a suitable and sufficient risk assessment - take general fire precautions to ensure so far as is reasonably - practicable, the safety of employees and ensure the premises are safe for non employees - ensure that there is an effective fire policy, allocated responsibility for fire matters and adequate training of staff - ensure fire drills are undertaken - ensure correct fire fighting equipment and fire detection and alarm systems are provided - ensure appropriate signage is provided - arrange any necessary contacts with external emergency services - ensure emergency routes lead directly to a place of safety and emergency routes/exits are provided and protected, adequately signed, illuminated with emergency lighting where required and kept clear at all times - ensure fire safety systems and equipment are adequately maintained - nominate one or more competent persons to implement the measures
+The 'Responsible Person' is the employer if the workplace is to any extent under his control - duties are also placed on others (such as Facilities Management Contractors or fire alarm servicing companies) who have responsibility under a contract or tenancy for maintaining equipment or ensuring the safety of others.

+The responsible person must:

+- carry out a suitable and sufficient risk assessment - take general fire precautions to ensure so far as is reasonably practicable, the safety of employees and ensure the premises are safe for non-employees - ensure that there is an effective fire policy, allocated responsibility for fire matters and adequate training of staff - ensure fire drills are undertaken - ensure correct firefighting equipment and fire detection and alarm systems are provided - ensure appropriate signage is provided - arrange any necessary contacts with external emergency services - ensure emergency routes lead directly to a place of safety and emergency routes/exits are provided and protected, adequately signed, illuminated with emergency lighting where required and kept clear at all times - ensure fire safety systems and equipment are adequately maintained including facilities provided for use by the fire brigade such as firefighting lifts. - nominate one or more competent persons to implement the measures